 Now, the Patent Office is better equipped to handle software-related patent applications, and, in fact, the federal courts have recently reaffirmed that software is patentable.
 Accordingly, because patents offer broader protection than copyrights (i.e., patents protect the idea behind an invention), they are the preferred means for protecting software.

-To patent a software-related invention in the U.S., a patent application has to be filed within one year of selling or publicly disclosing the software.
-In almost all other countries, an application has to be filed (either in the U.S. or directly in the foreign country) before any such activity.
+To patent a software-related invention in the U.S., a patent application has to be filed before offering to sell the software and within a year of any public disclosure of the software.
+In almost all other countries, an application has to be filed (either in the U.S. or directly in the foreign country) before publicly disclosing or using, the software, and before offering to sell or license the software.
 Thus, to preserve foreign patent filing options, a patent application should be filed before the software is marketed or sold.

 In the United States, there are two main types of patent applications: "regular" applications and "provisional" applications.
 Regular applications are substantively reviewed by the Patent Office and can eventually mature into patents, but have many formal requirements (e.g., formal drawings, and a set of "claims" which define the scope of patent protection) and can be expensive.
 Accordingly, where a software product is not yet commercially successful, a provisional patent application, which has few formal requirements and costs significantly less, should be filed.
 While a provisional application cannot issue as a patent, it gives the applicant one year to market and sell a software product before having to proceed with filing foreign and regular U.S. applications, and without losing the right to do so.